Give sleep a miss – some of the most memorable experiences on offer across Australia are only available at night.

 Some of the best bars in Sydney and Melbourne are hidden in plain sight.
 Open an unmarked door in Melbourne’s Malthouse Lane to find Eau de Vie, where cocktails are chilled with liquid nitrogen or served under smoke-filled glass domes.
 Alternatively, walk into the Boston Sub sandwich shop on Chapel Street in Windsor, and pull open what appears to be a fridge door to find the secret entrance to Jungle Boy, one of Melbourne’s best tiki bars.
 In the middle of Sydney city, an unmarked entrance on Kent Street leads to Lobo Plantation, which stocks 150 types of artisan rum.
 Or head down a Darlinghurst alley to find Shady Pines Saloon, a popular laid back drinking den featuring stuffed buffalo heads and cowhide rugs.

-Ready to discover a new Aussie wine – perhaps a rich Barossa Shiraz, an aromatic Tasmanian Riesling or a Hunter Valley Semillon?
-A range of inviting wine bars across Australia is the perfect place to acquaint yourself with the nation’s top drops; as a bonus, most of them also serve excellent food.
+Ready to discover a new Aussie wine – perhaps a rich Barossa shiraz, an aromatic Tasmanian riesling or a Hunter Valley semillon?
+Visiting one of the many inviting wine bars across Australia is the perfect way to acquaint yourself with the nation’s top drops; as a bonus, most of them also serve excellent food.
 In Melbourne, head for the elegant Embla or Bar Liberty, known for its selection of orange and natural wines.
 In Sydney, Monopole and 10 William Street are go-to options, while Brisbane’s La Lune Wine Co is one of the city’s best.
 In Hobart, Franklin is a great place to enjoy a glass or two, while Adelaide’s Apothecary 1878 steals the show with its cellar of 1,200 wines.

-Our rooftop bars rise above the competition – literally.
+Our rooftop bars rise above the competition.
 In Melbourne, the stylish Rooftop at QT Hotel is a great spot for sunset drinks, while the Imperial Hotel has superb views of some of the city’s best buildings, including Parliament House.
 Sydney’s Smoke bar at Barangaroo is sleek and sexy, offering superb cocktails as well as a broad selection of wines, while down in The Rocks, the Glenmore Hotel has a more relaxed vibe and terrific harbour views.
 Adelaide’s Hennessy Rooftop Bar, atop the Mayfair Hotel, offers old-school elegance, while 2KW Bar and Restaurant has one of the city’s best selections of wine.
-In Brisbane, Sazerac Bar in the Four Points by Sheraton is known for its sweeping views and its salted caramel martinis, while Eleven in Fortitude Valley has a laid back tropical vibe.
+In Brisbane, Sazerac Bar, in the Four Points by Sheraton, is known for its sweeping views and its salted caramel martinis, while Eleven, in Fortitude Valley, has a laid back tropical vibe.